Wondering how to start a legal cannabis business in Michigan? You’ve come to the right place.

 Regardless of such, many Michigan municipalities allow legal cannabis business operations.
 These include Detroit, Lansing, Grand Rapids, Warren, Pontiac, Traverse City, Flint, and others.

-If you’re looking to obtain a municipally licensed cannabis property, you have several options to consider.
+You have several options to consider if you’re looking to obtain a municipally licensed cannabis property.
 Will you buy the property or lease it?
 If you decide to buy, will you do so on a land contract?
 This is also known as “terms.”
 Land contracts are standard throughout the cannabis industry because the lack of banking and lending services for cannabis businesses makes it appealing.

 In some cases, you might be able to find a property with a municipal cannabis license or existing cannabis business.
 There’s also the option to get your own license, of course.
 But if you find a property that already has a license attached, you can expect to pay a premium for it.
 If that’s not in your budget, the best option could be to find a property in Michigan eligible for cannabis licensure.